 MDA issued the potential five-year, $91.5M TEAMS award in August 2017 covering advisory and assistance services for Ballistic Missile Defense system’s information technology infrastructure.

 Rob Howe, president and CEO of System High, said the deal would grow the company’s presence in Huntsville, Alabama, area and was part of its push to expand support for national security missions.

-Lincoln Hudson, a Booz Allen senior vice president, said the company will continue to invest in talent recruitment and development programs to support the technology sector in the region following the TEAMS realignment.
+Lincoln Hudson, a Booz Allen senior vice president, said the company will continue to invest in talent recruitment and development programs to support the technology sector in Huntsville, Alabama, area following the TEAMS realignment.

 System High is backed by Enlightenment Capital and offers proactive protection, intelligence, counterintelligence and cybersecurity services to the aerospace, defense and government markets.